saqlain2204/NLP-101/docs/Language-Modeling/Tokenization/BPE/README.md

 # Byte Pair Encoding (BPE)

 **Basic Idea:** Train the tokenizer on raw text to automatically determine the vocabulary.

-**Intuition:** Common sequences of characters are represented by a single token, rare sequences are represented by many tokens.
+**Intuition:** Common sequences of characters are represented by a single token, while rare sequences are represented by many tokens.

 **Algorithm Sketch:**
 1. Start with each character as a token (plus an end-of-word marker).